andrewverner/evexmlapi/README.md

 `$characters = $account->characters();`

 Returns an array of `Character` instances.
-See `Character` instance description

 ###Character